-With the majority of agency remuneration being resource based (head hours / retainers) it is important for those working with these models to have a practical working understanding of the model to avoid confusion and mistakes.
+With the increased application of AI in generativing content and automating workflows, and the corresponding call for the application of output-based or value-based fee models, the majority of agency remuneration models are still being based on resource, or FTE, based (head hour project fees & retainers) models.
+It is therefore important for those working with these models to have a practical working understanding of the model to avoid confusion and mistakes.

-But while the process is now easier with these apps and calculators, I have found that some do not understand the underlying methodology.
-So I thought it worthwhile to explain this in step by step examples.
+But while the calculator makes the process easier, we have found that some do not understand the underlying methodology.
+So, I thought it worthwhile to explain this in step-by-step examples.

-1. The resources and their cost – A resource is a person.
-They get a salary.
-And they can work a set number of hours a year for you – Billable hours per annum.
+A resource is a person.
+They get paid a salary, and they work a set number of hours a year for you – Billable hours per annum.

-Then you need to work out how many hours a year that person can be billed out / work for you so that you know how much they need to be charged out at to simply recover their salary.
-Billable Hours Per Annum is a factor of the number of working hours a year after you have taken out public holidays, sick leave, annual leave and non-billable time.
+Then you need to work out how many hours a year that person can be billed out \ so that you know how much they need to be charged out at to simply recover their salary.
+Billable Hours Per Annum is a factor of the number of working hours a year after you have taken out public holidays, sick leave, annual leave and non-billable time; you can find more information about this also on our website, at this link.

 But there are more costs in a business to be recovered than just the direct salary costs.

-Those resources not billed directly to the client, such as the receptionist, the executive assistant, the finance team and the like are Indirect Salary Costs.
+Those resources not billed directly to the client, such as the receptionist, the executive assistant, the finance team and the like are termed Indirect Salary Costs.
+Some agency personnel also manage other staff, and have leadership responsibilities – obviously, this time is not directly charged to clients and so is also included as Indirect Salary Costs.

 They appear in the overhead costs of the business.
 Or the costs associated with providing the resources.

-The next part of the calculation is the cost of business.
-This is the overhead cost of the business and the profit mark up or margin.
+The next part of the calculation is the costs of business.
+This is the overhead cost of the company and the profit markup or margin.

 For a view of what is and is not included in the overhead calculation, check out this post.